This article was originally published in May 2013, but this issue comes up like clockwork every year…

 Any hive will benefit from a donated frame of brood.

-The reason that you might think that a hive is queenless when it really isn’t is that while a queenless hive will pretty much always try to make a new queen it takes about 24 days more or less for that new queen to develop, get mated, and start laying eggs.
+There are a few reason why a hive might appear to be queenless when it really isn’t.
+Brood production is cyclical – a hive can be full of brood one day and have very little only a few days later.
+This usually involves an influx of nectar that leaves the queen with few places to lay eggs – at which point the hive may appear to be without a queen.
+Depending on the exact circumstances this may or may not result in the hive issuing a swarm.
+A hive which has swarmed may be queenless for a few days, and may be broodless for up to 3 weeks or so while it makes a new queen – also appearing to be queenless.
+Or you could accidentally squish the queen during an inspection.
+None of these circumstances make a hive hopelessly queenless – they all will make a new queen most of the time without beekeeper intervention.
+Sometimes (10-30% of the time) something goes wrong though – If a virgin queen fails to return from mating for any reason the hive will then be hopelessly queenless – lacking the resources to make a new queen without help from a beekeeper.
+While a queenless hive will pretty much always try to make a new queen it takes about 24 days more or less for that new queen to develop, get mated, and start laying eggs.
 For many people – myself and my 50 yr old eyes included – it will be another week before there is brood which is easy to spot.
-So almost a month between becoming queenless and easily spotting brood.
+So about a month between becoming queenless and easily spotting brood.
 During that time all of the eggs that the previous queen laid will emerge leaving the hive completely broodless after 24 days – all of the worker brood emerges in 21 days leaving only capped Drone brood.
 This can make you think that you have a laying worker or drone laying queen.

 Timeline of Queenlessness